zbee/WrathCombo/docs/IPC.md

         AutoRotationConfigOption.SingleTargetHPP, 50);
 }
 ```
-See how AutoDuty does this -and to what extent-
+See how AutoDuty does this, and to what extent,
 [here, in `SetAutoMode`](https://github.com/ffxivcode/AutoDuty/blob/master/AutoDuty/IPC/IPCSubscriber.cs#L448).

 Lastly, you will need to release control when you are done, you are incentivized to